iresa-org/ngx-imagely/README.md

 ## Installation

-From your project folder, run:

-`ng add @iresa/ngx-imagely`
+From your project folder, run `ng add @iresa/ngx-imagely`

 This command will import `NgxImagelyModule.forRoot()` into your `AppModule`: